kalyd0s/swe-3313-fall-2025-team-04/project-plan/technology-selection/README.md

-## Environment
+## 🖥️Environment

 Our development environment includes **macOS** and **Windows** operating systems.
 This setup provides flexibility for team collaboration and allows for compatibility across different platforms.